Gathering views on community audiology services

 We also held a discussion session with 15 national See Hear leads and gathered feedback from the Scottish Audiology Heads of Service Group that represents the Audiology Services of NHSScotland.

-This report, Gathering views on community audiology services, describes our engagement with the service users and staff and summarises the comments and views we received.
+This report describes our engagement with the service users and staff and summarises the comments and views we received.

 We would like to thank all the participants who shared their views on community audiology services and their suggestions for improvement, and deafscotland (formerly known as the Scottish Council on Deafness) for assisting us in identifying third sector participants for discussion groups.